Wound suturing

 • Abnormal scarring: such as keloids (more common in individuals with darker skin)

-• Suture reactions: about 10% of patients may develop allergic or inflammatory reactions to suture materials
+• Suture reaction: about 10% of patients may develop allergic or inflammatory responses to suture materials

-• Tissue necrosis: excessive tension on sutures may impede blood supply
+• Tissue necrosis: excessive tension in sutures may impede blood supply

-Emergent complications requiring immediate treatment include persistent redness, swelling, pus, or fever.
+Emergent complications include persistent redness, swelling, pus, or fever.

 Short-term side effects commonly observed:

-• Slight swelling at the suture site (usually subsides in 3-5 days)
+• Minor swelling at the suture site (usually subsides in 3-5 days)

-• Temporary pigmentation changes (recover in about 6-8 weeks)
+• Temporary pigmentation changes (recovery in about 6-8 weeks)

 Precautions and Contraindications